 L. Randall Wray, Ph.D. is Professor of Economics at the University of Missouri-Kansas City, Research Director with the Center for Full Employment and Price Stability and Senior Research Scholar at The Levy Economics Institute.
 His research expertise is in: financial instability, macroeconomics, and full employment policy.

 Marshall Auerback has over 28 years of experience in investment management.
 He is currently a portfolio strategist with Madison Street Partners, LLC, a Denver based investment management group, a Fellow with the Economists for Peace and Security, and a Research Associate for the Levy Institute.
 He is a frequent contributor to New Economic Perspectives.

-Pavlina R. Tcherneva, Ph.D. is Assistant Professor of Economics at Bard College, Research Scholar at The Levy Economics Institute, and Senior Research Associate at the Center for Full Employment and Price Stability.
+Pavlina R. Tcherneva, Ph.D. is Associate Professor and Chair of the Economics Department at Bard College, Research Scholar at The Levy Economics Institute, and Senior Research Associate at the Center for Full Employment and Price Stability.
 Her research expertise is in: fiscal and monetary policy, direct job creation, and the economics of gender.

 Scott Fullwiler, Ph.D. is Associate Professor of Economics and James A. Leach Chair in Banking and Monetary Economics at Wartburg College, Research Associate at the Center for Full Employment and Price Stability, and Director of the Social Entrepreneurship Program at Wartburg College.
 His research expertise is in: central bank operations, Treasury operations, and monetary economics.

 Eric Tymoigne, Ph.D. is Assistant Professor of Economics at Lewis and Clark College and Research Associate at The Levy Economics Institute.
 His research expertise is in: central banking, monetary economics, and macroeconomics.